nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS)**

 1. User requests to undo the latest command they have executed.
-2. Workbook reverts any changes made by the command and displays the previous state of the list of the internship applications.
+2. Workbook reverts any changes made by the command and displays the previous state of the list of internship applications.

    Use case ends.